 Do you accept mid-year or summer admissions?

 Unfortunately not.
 We operate on a full academic year basis only, from September to June.

 No, there is not an application deadline.
 We have a rolling admissions process.

 The school’s capacity is 60 students and thus, space is limited.
 We highly recommend that you apply as soon as possible to avoid disappointment.

-Yes, A+ World Academy offers two scholarships.
-Please see the Tuition Fees page on the website for more information.
+Yes, A+ World Academy offers Financial Aid up to 14,000 Euro.
+We are also working to obtain external scholarships for our students.
+Please see the Tuition page on the website for more information.

 Do you offer Open Houses?

-At this time, we do not offer formal Open Houses.
-However, prospective parents can visit the Sorlandet and meet with the faculty and students at any port.
+We do offer Open Houses in some select ports.
+Please see the Meet us around the world section on the website for more information.
+Prospective parents can visit the Sorlandet and meet with the faculty and students at any port, as long as it is not interfering with the Academic program.
 You must contact Admissions to arrange this appointment.